 There were kite surfers and even a swimmer in the water!
 I couldn’t believe my eyes.

-The receptionist at the House Hotel had also suggested that we stop at Two Dogs Bay on the way up, which was a stellar beach as well, with white sand and light blue water over black rocks.
+The receptionist at the House Hotel had also suggested that we stop at Dog’s Bay Beach on the way up, which was a stellar beach as well, with white sand and light blue water over black rocks.

 I suggest taking your time on this drive, watching out for the Wild Atlantic Way signs and pulling off whenever something looks like it could have potential.